zander999/bac/README.md

 ## What it does

 It adds 1 node, 4 tools and 1 bit of food.
 The one node is called a bac box it is a cube with the top off (the is middle hollow).
+It will generate mese when in water.

 The 4 tools are for mining 2 of them are also for other use.
 The mining tools are bac_pick, bac_pick_upgraded, bac_final and bac_laser.